HGARgG-0710/math-expressions.js/README.md

 ### 1.exp()

 With it you can execute a mathematical expression upon two numbers.
+For now, arithmetic only is available.
 Takes two numbers and a string with an operator.
 By default uses + operator.

-### 2.sameOperator()
+### 2.repeatedArithmetic()

 This function allows you to perform an expression, that uses the same mathematic action, but different numbers.
 By default uses + operator.

+Before the version 0.7 it was called sameOperator() (you can still use the old name, though).

 ### 3.fullExp()